Michael's Meniere's Disease Story

 In desperation I decided to try the nutritional supplements I had read about

 on the internet.
-There couldn't have been a more sceptical person than me
+There couldn't have been a more skeptical person than me

 about this 'system'.
 I learned from a lovely lady in Canada called Karin all